-I tried to make this seem a bit less weird by pointing out that we already kind of have to assume there is something like this for adjectives.
+This maybe seems a little bit less weird if we realize that we already need assume there is something like this for adjectives.
 That is, adjectives do seem to need to come in a particular order (you can say big red balloon but not red big balloon), but the syntactic rules we have just allow any adjectives to be adjoined to an NP in whatever order.
 So, here too, the syntax allows for any kind of possibility, but this external ordering rule filters out some of the possibilities such that only the trees where the adjectives are in the right order are actually grammatical.